laytan/Whack-a-Mole/README.md

 + Plain Javascript

 The time frame was a bit tricky but i got it done in about 2 weeks of on and off development(Other classes included) and i learned alot about Javascript like events, input and using features like changing css in Javascript to actually make a board which is able to change its size.

-This was my first time using Javascript in such an interactive way and i thought it was very intriguing, this made me get into actual game development.
-Please checkout my first unity game i have ever made __[A way with words](https://play.google.com/store/apps/details?id=nl.laytangames.awaywithwords).__ I was very proud of myself for making this!
-It is online on android and the goal is to make as much words with the given letters, you get points for every word and bonus points for complication in the words.
-All of it in a time frame of ~30 seconds.